quynhanhha/musician-solver-haskell/PROFILING_REPORT.md

 - It's the core computational kernel
 - The algorithm requires feedback for every guess-target pair evaluation

-**Efficient implementation:** The use of strict evaluation (`BangPatterns`) and manual tail-recursive counting functions shows in the low allocation overhead relative to time spent.

 ---

 ## 3. Memory Profiling